Jaime Lannister: TV adaptation

-Coster-Waldau said, "If you look closer there are those moments where she—well, I haven't seen the finished edit, of course—but we tried to have it where she goes into it then she pulls away, she goes in then she pulls away, but of course he is forcing himself."
+Coster-Waldau said, "If you look closer, there are those moments where she—well, I haven't seen the finished edit, of course—but we tried to have it where she goes into it, then she pulls away, she goes in, then she pulls away, but of course he is forcing himself."
 Later he and his co-star Lena Headey (Cersei) spoke with Entertainment Weekly during the filming of season 5, admitting that they were never directed or intended to film a rape scene.
 Headey stated:

-It’s that terrible thing as a woman—talking about something as horrendous as rape and dismissing it, which I’m not.
+It's that terrible thing as a woman—talking about something as horrendous as rape and dismissing it, which I'm not.
 But we never discussed it as that.
-It was a woman in grief for her dead child, and the father of the child—who happens to be her brother—who never really acknowledged the children is standing with her.
-We’ve all experienced grief.
-There’s a moment of wanting to fill a void, and that is often very visceral, physical.
+It was a woman in grief for her dead child, and the father of the child—who happens to be her brother—who never really acknowledged the children, is standing with her.
+We've all experienced grief.
+There's a moment of wanting to fill a void, and that is often very visceral, physical.
 That, for me, is where she was at.
 There was an emotional block, and [her brother] was just a bit of a drug for her.

 The Jaime-Cersei scene was subsequently ignored for the rest of Season 4 and the rest of the series.
-Writing on website TheMarySue.com, Rebecca Pahle claimed that not referring to the scene again, instead of as a long and developed subplot, trivialized rape—if, in fact, it was ever the actual intention to portray it as a rape scene.
+Writing on the website TheMarySue.com, Rebecca Pahle claimed that not referring to the scene again, instead of as a long and developed subplot, trivialized rape—if, in fact, it was ever the actual intention to portray it as a rape scene.
 Pahle argued that in real life a woman would be traumatized by being raped, not act as if nothing had happened immediately afterwards.
 Pahle said that even if the show's creators did not intend it as a rape scene, ignoring questions about the scene and hoping they would go away over time was insensitive to the audience.

 In 2016, Christopher Hooton wrote for The Independent:

 Game of Thrones is full of characters who are very sure of themselves ...
 Except Jaime Lannister, who was given a considerable amount of screen time this week in order to establish a little more complexity in his character.
 Thus far in the show his character arc has gone from "massive jerk", to "still a massive jerk but admirable in how he withstands imprisonment" to "maybe he's starting to redeem himself".
 This third strand had waned a little in season 6 as he returned to Cersei's side, but showed glimpses of returning in episode 8 as he was reunited with Brienne, about the only character who can appeal to his sense of guilt and honour.